 - Optional GP fee: If you need assistance from one of MESA’s Global partner representatives, they may charge additional fees for their services

-NLP Stewards pay these costs during the US program:
+NLP Stewards are responsible for these costs during the US program:

 - 10-15% estimated for US taxes if you receive wages

 Will I receive wages during my program?

 What about Health Insurance?

 My previous Host wants me to return!
 Can he/she help with my travel costs?

 If you are returning to your previous Host, they may be willing to pay for your flight, SEVIS and/or Embassy fees.
 Your former host may also choose to loan you the funds to pay back during your program.
 Please be sure to tell MESA if your Host has agreed to help with your visa and/or travel expenses.